lkubatko/PICL/Documentation.md

 The maximum value for the rate parameter is set to 1000.0.
 This indicates that a model with no rate variation is likely appropriate.
 In this case, users may want to re-run their analysis with model=1 (instead of model=2), as the composite likelihood score may improve a bit without modeling rate variation (due to the upper limit on the rate parameter in model=2).

-<b>Simulated annealing search:</b> The version of the simulated annealing search that is currently implemented is naive in several ways:
+<b>Simulated annealing search:</b> The version of the simulated annealing search that is currently implemented is as follows:
 <ul>
-<li> A fixed number of iterations (100) is used for the burnin period to set parameters in the cooling schedule.
-The cooling schedule is not currently optimized, and problem-specific information is not used for tuning.
+<li> A fixed number of iterations (1000) is used for the burnin period to set parameters in the cooling schedule.
+After burnin, an adaptive annealing schedule is used to tune the algorithm.
+The adaptive step is carried out every 250 iterations by default.
+<li> The algorithm terminates when no new moves have been accepted after a specified number of proposals, and the chance of proposing a new accepted move is very low.
 <li> Following an NNI move, a new time for the affected node is generated uniformly over the allowable interval.
 A better strategy is to use derivative information to propose a fairly good value for the new time.
-<li> No stopping rule is currently implemented, so the algorithm will use the maximum number of iterations specified by the user, even in the case that most proposed moves are being rejected.
 <li> In the rate variation model, a new time for the node affected by the NNI is proposed jointly with a new value of the rate parameter $\alpha$.
 The
 </ul>